TomFarley/air/README.md

 ```

 #### Installing venv packages
-If you don't already have virtualenv and virtualenvwrapper installed follow the steps below before starting the installation process described above
+If you don't already have virtualenv and virtualenvwrapper installed (check with `pip show virtualenv`) follow the steps below before starting the installation process described above.
+You can also work with a plain virtualenv if you would prefer not to use virtualenvwrapper.
 ```bash
 $ module unload python
 $ module load python/3.7  # Use python3.7 as base